WithSecureLabs/leonidas/README.md

 This will produce markdown versions of the documentation available at `output/docs`.
 This can be uploaded to an existing markdown-based documentation system, or the following can be used to create a prettified HTML version of the docs:

-* `cd output`
+* `cd ../output`
 * `mkdocs build`

-This will create a `output/site` folder containing the HTML site.
+This will create an `output/site` folder containing the HTML site.
 It is also possible to view this locally by running `mkdocs serve` in the same folder.

 ## Writing Definitions